-In my day job I am a PhD student who studies the politics and culture of food and theories of making and creativity.
+I am a graduate student studying the politics and culture of food and theories of making and creativity.

 When it comes to making things, I don’t do, I think.
 I have a craft “to do list” that has remained untouched for years, I live vicariously through countless food and craft blogs, Tastespotting or Foodgawker are constantly open on my computer as I work for cooking inspiration, and my Master’s thesis, on the relationship between making material things and making the human self, was itself an exercise in thinking about making.